 This activity is particularly good if you’re working over the May half term and want to pack maximum fun into the time you’ve got with your little ones.
 Fill the tub, dunk in the kids, dim the lights, bring out the glow sticks and drop in a (child-friendly) bath bomb for the ultimate bath-time party.
 For extra amusement, try singing your favourite dance anthems with a bath-time twist – changing ‘Ride on Time’ to ‘Wash Your Face’ is our personal favourite.

 Following your stay at The Grove, take home your ESPA bubbles and make it a scented rave!

-If you fancy trying something different to Easter nests, simple biscuits cut into seasonal shapes can be quick to make and really fun to decorate.
+Simple biscuits cut into seasonal shapes can be quick to make and really fun to decorate.
 Combine 300g plain flour, 150g sugar, 150g butter and a large egg to form a dough, then chill in the fridge for half an hour before rolling.
 Little hands will love helping roll out, cutting the shapes and getting creative with coloured icing.
 Once they’re ready to bake, pop them in the oven for 15 minutes at 180C.
 That should give you just enough time to lick the bowl.

 If you’re planning to visit us at The Grove this holiday, we can’t wait to welcome you.
 Click here to see our last minute May half term offers.